lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Test Vectors {#vectors}

-This appendix provides detailed test vectors based on v-05 of this specification, to ease implementation and ensure interoperability.
+This appendix provides detailed test vectors compatible with versions -05 and -06 of this specification, to ease implementation and ensure interoperability.
 In addition to hexadecimal, all CBOR data items and sequences are given in CBOR diagnostic notation.
 The test vectors use the default mapping to CoAP where the Initiator acts as CoAP client (this means that corr = 1).

 A more extensive test vector suite covering more combinations of authentication method used between Initiator and Responder and related code to generate them can be found at https://github.com/lake-wg/edhoc/tree/master/test-vectors-05.